xinyumz/strapi-starter-project/src/plugins/collection-manager/README.md

 - Cache size limits to prevent memory issues
 - Automatic cleanup of stale data
 - Circuit breaker patterns for external dependencies

----

-**The Collection Manager plugin transforms collection maintenance from a manual, error-prone process into an automated, intelligent system that scales with your content growth while maintaining professional admin experience.**